Ford LTD (Americas): Timeline

-Mechanical Details
+Mechanical details

 For the first time since the 1940s, the full-size Ford line was powered exclusively by V8 engines.
 The base engine was the 302 cid V8.
 The next largest engine was Ford's 351 CID V8, the most common choice.
 Still larger was Ford's 400 CID V8.
 Topping the range was the 429 cid V8, which was replaced by the 460 CID V8 for 1974.
-The full-sized Fords remained strong sellers each year during this period, due to their high comfort, powerful engines, good build quality and reasonable cost.
+The full-sized Fords remained strong sellers each year during this period, due to their high comfort, sound engines, good build quality and reasonable cost.

 LTD II

 When Ford updated its mid-size product line for 1977, they took on the LTD name as well.
 To differentiate them from the full-size product lineup, the mid-size cars were called the LTD II in an attempt to appeal to buyers as a downsized alternative to the full-sized LTD which had competition from GM's newly downsized full-sized cars.
 The LTD II was based on the Ford Torino and served as a restyled replacement for it.
 The LTD II styling was also adapted to update the final generation of the Ford Ranchero.
 The LTD II was discontinued after 1979 without being replaced, as the new Panther-platform LTD was nearly a foot shorter than an LTD II and the Granada became Ford's mid-size product line with its 1981 redesign.